 Best in Slot Trinkets, Relics and Important Additions

-For Holy it is very important to use one mana regen trinket and one throughput trinket.
+For Holy it is now more optimal to run double throughput trinkets rather than one regen and one throughput due to the devaluation of FH heavy playstyles, the rise of Greater Blessing of Wisdom and Innervate.
 For the purposes of this ranking system and the concerns of warforged, titanforged, and socketed trinkets I'll list out possibilities assuming equal ilvl, but also try to provide adequate description of just how much better one item is over another.

 With the recent devaluation of heavy Flash Heal styles, mana regen trinkets have lost a ton of value and it is often better to just run with double throughput trinkets and use Enlightenment to offset the lack of mana regen.